reactexcel/fmclarity/ROADMAP.md

 DONE
 ----
-* Make discussions able to send messages
-* Hook messages into nofications
-* Insert check to ensure that notifications don't get sent to the same person multiple times
+* WO: Fixed a bug that was causing chosen area to not appear until another item is also refreshed
+* Dashboard temporarily disabled by default - index page is portfolio
+* Added a check to prevent multiple sending of messages to individuals who have more than one role on a work order
+* New messages now get forwarded to all team members
+* Fixed a bug that was causing incorrect redirects on app entry
-* Add notifications for posts on issues
+* Add deep linking for issues (so that the link can be sent in an email)

 IN PROGRESS
 -----------
-* There is an error where chosen area does not appear until another item is also refreshed
 * Hook up with external email system
-* New invites should send a message using new message system
+* Writing on issue updates should send a notification to all watchers
-* Add team messaging features

-* Add deep linking to issues (so that the link can be sent in an email)
 * Add facility contact to watchers
+- watchers check moved to model
+- watchers sent to "News Feed" component

+* Fix up presentation of facility card
+* Add "create work order" link to facility card

 * Add descriptive text when inviting new users and suppliers
-* SSL
+* Nginx to move fm to port 80 (or is there a quicker way?)
 * Create development and integration instances on AWS, separate deployments
+* Finish "close out work order" screen
 * Put fmclarity in integration instance
-* Finish "close out work order" screen
+* Contacts sometimes absent on first load of portfolio (this will be due to non subscription)

+* Add SSL

 P2
 --